 This article describes how to set up your Office 365 and Azure environment to start using the Competella calendar integration with Exchange online.
-Microsoft has changed the way of doing this authentication in Office 365 from the start of 13 October 2020.
-After this date there will be no support for the basic authentication.
+Microsoft will change the way of doing this authentication in Office 365 from fall 2021.
+After this time there will be no support for the basic authentication.

 What you need to do?